PNDA stands for Perinatal Depression and Anxiety – but this year we’re expanding our definition to include a more diverse experience of mental health

-PNDA occurs before and after the baby is born
+PNDA can occur before and after the baby is born.

 Perinatal means around the time of birth, and is preferred to “postnatal” as, for some people, symptoms can occur during pregnancy or in the lead up to a child’s arrival.
-Generally, perinatal depression and/or anxiety occurs between finding out that a baby or child is arriving and up to a year after the child’s arrival.
+Generally, perinatal mental health issues occur between finding out that a baby or child is arriving and up to a year after the child’s arrival.
 Other words which might be used to describe this period include “postpartum”, “antenatal”, or “puerperal”.

 Not just Mums

-Perinatal Depression and Anxiety doesn’t just affect new mums, it can happen to all sorts of parents: dads and non-birth parents, sex, sexuality, and/or gender diverse parents, as well as foster carers, adoptive parents, and extended family.
+PNDA doesn’t just affect new mums, it can happen to all sorts of parents: dads and non-birth parents, trans and gender diverse birth parents, and gestational surrogates.
+Foster carers, adoptive parents, and extended family can also experience perinatal mental health issues surrounding the arrival of a new baby or child.

 When is it a problem?

 Most new parents and caregivers have ups and downs – the lead up to a child joining your family can be tense, and even a little scary.
-After the arrival of a baby or child emotions can be high for a number of reasons – a new baby can be stressful, many parents and caregivers experience lack of sleep, and everyone is adjusting to a new routine.
-Perinatal Depression and Anxiety is a bit different, though.
+After the arrival of a baby or child, emotions can be high for a number of reasons – a new baby can be stressful, many parents and caregivers experience lack of sleep, and everyone is adjusting to a new routine.
+PNDA is a bit different, though.

-If your stress, worry, or feelings of sadness last more than two weeks, it could time to reach out and get some extra help.
+If your stress, worry, or feelings of sadness last more than two weeks, it could be time to reach out and get some extra help.
 PNDA can make it hard to respond to and care for your baby.
-The good news is that with the right support, PNDA has a really high recovery rate, people affected by PNDA can still be responsive, sensitive caregivers, especially if they are supported by their loved ones and trusted health care professionals
+The good news is that with the right support, PNDA has a very high recovery rate.
+People affected by PNDA can still be responsive and sensitive caregivers, especially if they are supported by their loved ones and trusted health care professionals.

 What to look out for